cloudfoundry-incubator/kubo-deployment/docs/user-guide/routing/gcp/load-balancing.md

 ## Prerequisites

-Before deploying and configuring Kubo, you need to carry out the following steps to setup the Load balancers:
+Before deploying and configuring Kubo, you need to carry out the following steps to setup the Load balancer:

-1. This guide expects the same environment variables to be available as the [BOSH install guide](../../platforms/gcp/install-bosh.md).
-If you're not continuing from that guide, be careful in the steps below not to use an unset environment variable.
+1. This guide expects to be run in the same bash session as the [BOSH install](../../platforms/gcp/install-bosh.md).
+   If, for some reason, that is not the case, please set the `kubo_env_name` variable to the name of the Kubo environment before running the rest of the scripts.

 1. On the BOSH bastion, change directory into the guide: